-2 3 101 P-Dp three-electrode arrays are shown in a depth of one tenth of the array length (The array 4 5 6 102 length is the distance of the farthest electrodes which are not in the infinity).
-In the second 7 8 103 row the nPS maps of several characteristic γ{n11} arrays are presented which are the oppositely 9 10 104 orientated versions of the γ{11n} arrays therefore their nPS map is also the oppositely 11 12 105 orientated version of the those of the γ{11n} arrays.
-The first one, the γ{111} array (that is $n=1$) is 13 14 15 106 in fact the Wenner- γ array, a traditional array.
-The last one, the γ{n11} array where n =inf. is a 16 17 107 null-array, the Midpoint-null or MAN array (Szalai et al. 2004).
-The γ{811} array is one of the 18 19 108 series of the γ{n11} arrays between the traditional and the null array.
-Similar arrays (n=1-7), 20 21 109 which have similar nPS maps are investigated in this paper.
-Below each nPS map its maximal 22 23 110 value is shown.
-It is well seen that while the γ{111} array's value is in the same order than those 24 25 26 111 of the values of the first row arrays the maximal values of the γ{n11} nPS maps are drastically 27 28 112 increasing with increasing n .
-This high sensitivity motivated us to study the depth of 29 30 113 detectability (DD) value of these arrays.
-31 32 114 b.)
-The calculations of the depth of detectability (DD) values by Szalai et al. (2013b) has shown 33 34 35 115 that the DD values of the γ{11n} configurations can be 2-2.5 times larger than that of the best 36 37 116 traditional configuration.
-A square resistive prism (e.g. 2 times 2m cross-section, 200 Ω m 38 39 117 resistivity in a host of 100 Ω m) proved to be detectable from 14m depth (upper side of the 40 41 118 prism) assuming 5% noise level and using γ{113} configuration while it was detectable by the 42 43 119 best traditional configuration, the P-Dp one, only from 6.6m depth.
-In the investigation 100 44 45 46 120 electrodes were applied with 1m electrode distance.
-Applying these configurations one could 40 47 48 121 therefore get information from a larger depth which can be especially important in areas 49 50 122 where the space available for measurements is limited, e.g. in built-in areas.
-51 52 123 c.)
-It was shown comparing Szalai et al. (2011) and Szalai et al. (2013a) that the higher the DD 53 54 124 value of a configuration, the better are its imaging features.
-Among the traditional 55 56 57 125 configurations the DD value of the eta -type configurations (Dp-Dp, P-Dp, Stummer, Wenner- eta , 58 59 5 60 d.)
-Szalai et al. (2002) and Falco et al. (2013) have demonstrated that geometrical null arrays (null arrays which provide zero signal in homogeneous half-space due to the appropriate positioning of the electrodes) can be very effective in field conditions.
-There is only one geometrical null array which can be built in 2D multielectrode systems, the MAN array (Szalai et al. 2004 and Fig. 1).
-The applicability of the commercial software to invert its data is very limited yet or not possible, while γ{11n} configuration data may be inverted among certain conditions.
-Due to the MAN array is a special case of this array type if n is infinite (see Fig 1) the investigation of γ{11n} arrays can be very useful to progress in understanding better the MAN array, as well.
+(i) Furman et al. (2003) performed a sensitivity analysis and demonstrated the supremacy of the "partially overlapping arrays," which are also γ -type arrays, i.e., their electrode sequence is CPCP.
+Szalai and Szarka (2008b) presented the normalized parameter sensitivity (nPS) maps of many linear arrays.
+Many of them are reproduced in Fig. 2.
+In the first row, the nPS maps of the Wenner- α (W- α), Wenner- β (W- β), dipole-axial (Dp-ax) four-electrode, and the P-Dp three-electrode arrays are shown in a depth of one tenth of the array length.
+(The array length is the distance of the farthest electrodes that are not in the infinity.)
+In the second row, the nPS maps of several characteristic γ{n11} arrays are presented, which are the oppositely orientated versions of the γ{11p} arrays; therefore, their nPS map is also the oppositely orientated version of those of the γ{11n} arrays.
+The first one, i.e., the γ{111} array, (which is n = 1) is in fact the Wenner- γ array, i.e., a traditional array.
+The last one, i.e., the γ{n11} array, where n $=\infty$, is a null array, i.e., the midpoint-null or MAN array (Szalai et al. 2004).
+The γ{811} array is one of the series of the γ{n11} arrays between the traditional and null arrays.
+Similar arrays (n = 1-7), which have similar nPS maps, are investigated in this paper.
+Its maximal value is shown, below each nPS map.
+It is well seen that, although the γ{111} array's value is in the same order than those of the values of the first row arrays, the maximal values of the γ{n11} nPS maps are drastically increasing with increasing n.
+This high sensitivity motivated us to study the depth of detectability (DD) value of these arrays. (ii) The calculations of the DD values by Szalai et al. (2013b) has shown that the DD values of the γ{11n} configurations can be 2-2.5 times larger than that of the best traditional configuration.
+A square resistive prism (e.g., 2×2 m cross-section, 200- Ω m resistivity in a host of 100 Ω m) proved to be detectable from a depth of 14 m (upper side of the prism), assuming 5% noise level and using γ{113} configuration, whereas it was detectable by the best traditional configuration, the P-Dp one, only from a depth of 6.6 m.
+In the investigation, 100 electrodes were applied with an electrode distance of 1 m.
+By applying these configurations, one could therefore get information from a larger depth that can be especially important in areas where the space available for measurements is limited, e.g., in built-in areas.

-126 electrode sequence is CCPP), was generally larger than those of the other configurations 127 (Szalai et al. 2011).
-According to the imaging capacity the sequence of the investigated 128 configurations was: Stummer, Dp-Dp, Wenner- β , P-Dp, Wenner- α , P-P too (Szalai et al. 129 2013a).
-That is the (β -type) configurations which have larger DD values proved to have 130 better imaging capacity.
+(iii) It was shown by comparing Szalai et al. (2011) and Szalai et al. (2013a) that, the higher the DD value of a configuration, the better are its imaging features.
+Among the traditional configurations, the DD value of the β -type configurations (Dp-Dp, P-Dp, Stummer, Wenner- β , electrode sequence is CCPP) was generally larger than those of the other configurations (Szalai et al. 2011).
+According to the imaging capacity, the sequence of the investigated configurations was: Stummer, Dp-Dp, Wenner- β , P-Dp, Wenner- α , and P-P (Szalai et al. 2013a).
+That is the (β -type) configurations that have larger DD values proved to have better imaging capacity.